OmarIsmail11/UnoCardGame/README.md

 ```
  cd FolderName
 ```
-3. Install tkinker library from your IDE
+3. Install tkinter library from your IDE
 ```
- pip install tkinker
+ pip install tkinter
 ```
 4. Execute the startScreen file in your Python environment
 ```